Members’ stories

 Doing what comes naturally

-At 16 months, Sadie was a 16-month-old black bundle of energy with attitude to spare – the sort of dog that makes a first-time dog owner throw up her hands in despair at her sheer inadequacy as a trainer.
+At 16 months, Sadie was a black bundle of energy with attitude to spare – the sort of dog that makes a first-time dog owner throw up her hands in despair at her sheer inadequacy as a trainer.
 Searching for activities that would appeal to this dog with a high drive, I discovered David Higgins’ Diggers Herding where dogs such as the GSD were able to practise their natural instinct to herd.

 Arriving on a very pleasant Sunday morning, Sadie and I joined several dogs, including kelpies, koolies and border collies, at David’s Digger’s Rest property to participate in a herding workshop for beginners.
 Here we received information on herding and herding dogs as well as opportunities for our dogs to show us what they could do.